Glossary

 Learn more

-Choosing the right number of epochs is crucial.
-Too few epochs can lead to underfitting, where the model fails to capture the underlying patterns in the data.
-Conversely, too many epochs can result in overfitting, where the model starts to memorize the training data and performs poorly on unseen data.
+The number of epochs used to train a model is a critical hyperparameter that directly affects the model's learning curve and final performance.
+Training for too few epochs might lead to underfitting, where the model fails to learn the underlying patterns in the data, resulting in poor performance on both training and validation data.
+Conversely, training for too many epochs can cause overfitting, where the model becomes too specialized to the training data and performs poorly on unseen data, thus failing to generalize effectively.

 Read all